 Photo: Duportail House

-History lovers will adore Duportail House with its 1740 stone farmhouse and circa 1792 Federal Barn situated on three acres.
+History lovers will adore Duportail House with its 1740 stone farmhouse and circa 1792 Federal Barn.
+They are situated on three acres.
 Inside, you will find the first floor with its three rooms as well as the tented patio ready to welcome your reception.
 The upstairs suite is ideal to prepare for your big day.
-Duportail House accommodates up to 160 people.
+Duportail House hosts up to 160 people.

 Photo credit: Amanda Dolly Photography/Brandywine Manor House

-Imagine peering out from a window of this 1740s climate-controlled Manor Barn with views of an illuminated lake, meadows and gardens.
-You have your choice of four distinctive ceremony locations: the Oak Grove, Lakeview, Garden Terrace, and the Glen as well as a tented facility or the Manor Barn with its loft, lighted gazebos, pergola, foot bridges for your reception.
+Imagine peering out from a window of this 1740s climate-controlled Manor Barn.
+It has views of an illuminated lake, meadows and gardens.
+Brandywine Manor House gives you a choice of four distinctive ceremony locations.
+For example, choose among the Oak Grove, Lakeview, Garden Terrace, or the Glen.
+In addition, there is the Manor Barn with its loft, lighted gazebos, pergola, foot bridges for your reception.
+Finally, there is a tented facility.
+Certainly, all spaces are lovely.

 Photo credit: Sweetwater Portraits/Welkinweir

-Located on more than 200 acres of preserved rolling forest hills, wildflowers and ponds in East Nantmeal, Welkinweir is the culmination of history and nature.
-The 300-year-old country estate is a listed on the National Historic Registry and overlooks a peaceful 6-acre pond.
-In addition, the ruins of a stone bank barn now filled with shrubs and florals provide a unique ceremony site or simply a backdrop for memorable wedding photos.
+Welkinweir is the culmination of history and nature.
+The estate is on more than 200 acres of preserved rolling forest hills, wildflowers and ponds in East Nantmeal.
+In fact, the 300-year-old country estate is on the National Historic Registry and overlooks a peaceful 6-acre pond.
+In addition, the ruins of a stone bank barn now filled with shrubs and florals provide a unique ceremony site.
+Certainly, it could be used as a backdrop for memorable wedding photos.

-Outdoor enthusiasts will enjoy the 2400 square foot clear paneled tent for dining and dancing under clear blue skies.
+Finally, outdoor enthusiasts will enjoy the 2,400 square foot clear paneled tent.
+Dine and dance under clear blue skies.

 Welkinweir can host up to 150 guests.